-RQ1: Canonical Literature in the Dataset (2005-2023)
+RQ1: Canonical Literature in the Dataset (2005–2023)

-We use a co-citation map (Figure 1) to answer RQ1 (Canonical literature) by visualizing the main research traditions that have informed scholarship on the intersection of social media and social movements.
-We draw on common practice in the literature to limit our analysis to the 100 most frequently cited references (Ohba et al., 2007; Uthman et al., 2013).
+We used a co-citation map (Figure 1) to answer RQ1 by visualizing the main research traditions that have informed scholarship on the intersection of SMSM.
+We drew on common practice in the literature to limit our analysis to the 100 most frequently cited references (Ohba et al., 2007; Uthman et al., 2013).
 Using the most proximate threshold of 80 citations by records in our full dataset, our co-citation map shows 101 references.
 References that are frequently cited by the same records appear closer to each other.
-In addition, the visualization algorithm marks groups of references that are strongly connected using colored clusters.
+Furthermore, the visualization algorithm marks groups of references that are strongly, connected using colored clusters.
 For more information on VOSviewer’s clustering and mapping techniques, see Waltman et al. (2010).
 The list of references by cluster is available in Section D of the Supplemental Materials.